semvis123/Sonitus/README.md

 Bring the noise cancellation control of your headphones to the built-in iOS menu.

+# Headphones/earbuds that will get support (currently being worked on)
+WH-1000XM3, WF-1000XM4, Anker SoundCore Q30.
+Would you like to see other headphones supported as well?
+Open an issue (or open a pull request), or DM me on Twitter.

 # How does it work?
 It sends specific noise cancellation information to your headphones.